KiraYamato94/LasMonjas/README.md

   1. Download the latest [Release](https://github.com/KiraYamato94/LasMonjas/releases) of Las Monjas.
   2. Find where your Among Us game is installed (make sure you have a clean game installation).
-  3. Extract the files inside "Las Monjas modVersion" in the game folder (where the Among Us.exe file is) selecting replace if necessary.
+  2. Extract "Las Monjas modVersion.zip" files inside the "Among Us" folder (where the Among Us.exe file is) selecting replace if necessary.
-  4. Open Among Us.exe, the first time takes a bit to load, don't worry.
+  3. Open Among Us.exe, the first time takes a bit to load, don't worry.
-  5. If there's a Submerged update, you can update it with the "Download/Update Submerged" cyan's button on the main menu.
+  4. If there's a Submerged update avaiable, you can update it with the "Download/Update Submerged" cyan's button on the main menu.
+  5. The mod includes a file called "LasMonjasDownloader.exe" which can be used to reinstall the mod from zero, keep in mind that this file deletes "BepInEx" and "dotnet" folders in order to install them again.

 -----------------------

 # Changelog
 <details>
   <summary>Click to show</summary>

+**Version 3.0.0 (27th October 2022)**
+- 2 New impostors: Plumber and Librarian.
+- 3 New Rebels: Yandere, Stranded and Monja.
+- 3 New Neutrals: Exiler, Amnesiac and Seeker.
+- 2 New Crewmates: Task Master and Jailer.
+- 2 New Modifiers: Paintball and Electrician.
+- Added Find a Role Mode for roles games, where everyone spawns vanilla but can find a role inside boxes around the map.
+- Added a new ability for Captain, he can force vote out a player once per game but if that player is a crewmate the Captain gets also exiled.
+- Added a new ability for Mechanic, he can fix double sabotages without the needing of other player.
+- Added another win condition for Challenger, if he wins X number of duels, he wins the game.
+- Treasure Hunter reworked, now he can make emergency meetings and spawn another chest right after finding one.
+- On Zombie Laboratory, reduced the cooldown to enter Infirmary from 10 to 5 seconds and added an individual timer for each Survivor, no matter how many times you get infected, if that timer reaches 0 you turn into a Zombie.
+- Added Modded Asia as a new custom region.
+- Added LasMonjasDownloader to the mod release, this program install the mod from zero on your Among Us folder.
+- Added the Zoom out/in button to Hot Potato and Battle Royale (only for All VS All).
+- Added sound effects for almost every button use and for the intro screen.
+- Added /help and /h roleName command to the lobby, it will display a specific role's summary.
+- Added /myrole and /m command to the meeting chat, it will display a summary of your role.
+- Added /mymodifier and /mymod command to the meeting chat, it will display a summary of your modifier.
+- Added /language X command to the lobby to change the mod language (where X can be english, spanish, chinese and japanese).
+- Roles based on specific targets have the target's name above the buttons now.
+- Roles based on uses have a counter above the buttons now.
+- More than 30 new cosmetics, including a new color.

 **Version 2.1.3 (26th August 2022)**
 - (Re)Added Submerged